 Anorexia nervosa is the name of a mental health condition.
 It is a serious disease, but, with the right treatment, recovery is possible.
 It is part of a potentially life threatening mental health disorder that involves emotional challenges, an unrealistic body image, and an exaggerated fear of gaining weight.

 In some cases, an individual may lose a significant amount of weight and demonstrate the characteristic behaviors of anorexia but not have very low body weight or body mass index (BMI).
 Researchers

-It often begins during the teenage years or early adulthood, but it can begin in the preteen years.
-It is the third most common chronic illness among teens.
+Anorexia nervosa often appears during a person’s teenage years or early adulthood, but it can sometimes begin in the preteen years or later in life.

 - severe loss of muscle mass

 - listlessness, fatigue, or exhaustion

 - lightheadedness or dizziness

 - low body temperature with cold hands and feet or, possibly, hypothermia

 - loss of menstruation or less frequent periods

 - loss of bone density, increasing the risk of fractures